Egregious Conduct and Equitable Distribution in Divorce

 Even if a person’s behavior did not actually cause a marriage to end, it can nonetheless be grounds for skewing property division in favor of the person’s spouse.
 For example, some people commit what is referred to as a fraud on the community after a couple separates or a divorce action is filed.
 In other words, they deplete community assets without the other person’s knowledge or consent or hide funds in secret accounts in an attempt to deprive their spouses of ownership rights.
 If the evidence is sufficient to show a fraud on the community, a court can consider such behavior in making an equitable distribution.Speak with an Attorney in Dallas

 Egregious conduct and equitable distribution in divorce can adversely impact spouses with regard to property division and other assets.
 If you wish to end your marriage, it is advisable to speak with a lawyer as soon as possible about your options.
 The attorneys of McClure Law Group can gather the evidence needed to provide you with a strong chance of a favorable result, and if you hire us, we will work diligently on your behalf.
-Our primary office is in Dallas, and we are also able to meet clients at our Collin County office in Plano.
 We regularly represent people in divorce matters, including child custody and child support in Dallas, Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also help people with family law issues in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can reach us via our online form or by calling us at 214.692.8200 to set up a conference.